skeswa/denim/README.md

 print(measurement(scalar: 12.5, unit: None)); // prints "12.5"
 ```

-Esper also includes some syntactic sugar to make using this a little less
+Denim also includes some syntactic sugar to make using this a little less
 verbose by allowing `Some` or `None` to be implied by the respective inclusion
 or exclusion of an argument.